 Qualifications: The ideal candidate has a genuine and documented commitment to working for poor and underserved populations, high-caliber legal research and writing skills, and the ability to take initiative and work independently.
 A commitment to a public interest career is extremely desirable.
 Individuals with ties to low-income, racial/ethnic minority communities, and other underserved populations are encouraged to apply.

-Applications: Please send a cover letter, resume, law school transcript, writing sample, and three references to Katrina Cohens, firstname.lastname@example.org.
+Applications: Please send a cover letter, resume, law school transcript, writing sample, and a list of three references to Katrina Cohens, firstname.lastname@example.org.
 Any substantive questions regarding the fellowship program can be directed to our current Skadden Fellow, Hannah Weinberger-Divack, at email@example.com.
-Applicants are encouraged to apply ASAP.
+Applicants must apply by Aug.
+25, 2014.
 NSCLC is committed to diversity.